Kantha Work

 Origin and history

 Kontha‘ in Sanskrit is translated to ‘rags’ or ‘patch work’.
-Kantha work could be said to be an art that evolved out of necessity.
+Kantha work could be considered an art that evolved out of necessity.
 It is believed that it all began in an era where the housewives had a lot of time to spare and clothes were not easily available.
 They layered up old cloths and sarees and held them together using the Running Stitch.
 Even the yarn was pulled out from old saris to stitch over the layers!
 Kantha work is believed to have been an art practiced in India from ancient times.
 There are historical written records that are 500-year-old mentioning Kantha work.
 This art had gone almost out of existence in the 19th century until it was revived in the 1940s.

 Rabindranath Tagore, writer, painter, and philosopher was the cultural ambassador of India to the world.
 He was the first Indian to win teh Nobel Prize.
 Though he is more popularly known as one of the finest poets, he was a cultural genius who played a crucial role in the revival of the cultural renaissance in India and Bengal.
 Protima Devi, his daughter-in-law, along with Srikala Sarkar, was the hand behind the initiative of reviving Kantha in Bengal.
 It started as a rural reconstruction program in Kala Bhavan, Shantiniketan, a fine art institute in Bengal.
 Srikala Sarkar, a student of Kala Bhavan aided Protima Devi in her efforts.
 In 1985, Shamlu Dudeja took this initiative further by trying to promote this art beyond the limits of Bengal.
 She worked with casual artists from Shantiniketan who were inspired to work the Kantha stitch over just one layer of silk over the multilayered fabric of cotton.
 With the help of her daughter, they started an organization employing women from rural Bengal to produce pieces that would reach the urban elite of Bengal.
-And so, Kantha evolved from a poor man’s quilt to the high-value furnishings and clothing around the world.
+And so, Kantha evolved from a poor man’s quilt to high-value furnishings and clothing around the world.

 The present-day Kantha was evolved by the women of the Bengal region before the partition of India.
 Now, Kantha is practiced in West Bengal and Odisha in India, and East Bengal, now Bangladesh.
 A variation of Kantha, called the Sujni Kantha, can be found in another neighboring state of Bihar.
 This variation uses only black thread to outline the patterns and the fillings are done only in colorful threads.
 The Lohori Kantha is a variation that is a specialty of the women of Bangladesh.
-‘Lohor‘ means waves indicating that the motifs are filled with stitches in a wave-like pattern.
+‘Lohor‘ means waves, indicating that the motifs are filled with stitches in a wave-like pattern.

 Stitches used